muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 - If needed, **retain third-party incident response providers** ahead of time.
 - Establish **contracts and agreements** before an incident occurs to avoid delays during an emergency.

+Here are more details from the "Incident communications plan" video:

+Internal Communications: Ensure that appropriate people within your organization are informed about an incident at the right time with the right information.
+This helps in managing stakeholders effectively.
+External Communications: Be cautious when communicating with individuals and groups outside your organization.
+Limit the communication of sensitive information to trusted parties to prevent leaks that could alert attackers or result in unwanted media attention.
+Legal Obligations: You may not always be legally required to report incidents to law enforcement, but your legal team should guide you on any specific laws or regulations that apply.
+For example, privacy laws may require notifying individuals if their personal information is compromised.
+Secure Communication Channels: Establish secure communication methods before an incident occurs to ensure confidential information is shared safely with trusted employees and third parties.
+This prevents inadvertent release of information to the public or adversaries.

 ###Chapter 12